Google Cloud Shell is an interactive shell environment for Google Cloud

 Cloud Shell provides command-line access to the virtual machine instance in a terminal window that opens in the Google Cloud Platform Console.
 You can open multiple shell connections to the same instance.
 The instance persists between sessions.

-Cloud Shell has a built-in code editor based on Orion.
-You can use the code editor to browse file directories, view, and edit files.
+The beta version of Cloud Shell code editor is now available for use.
+The built-in code editor is based on Orion.
+You can use the code editor to browse file directories as well as view and edit files, with continued access to the Cloud Shell.
 The code editor is available by default with every Cloud Shell instance.

-You can access the code editor from the toolbar by clicking the file icon.
+You can access the code editor from the toolbar by clicking the pencil icon.

 Persistent disk storage